Experiencing an Ashram in Rishikesh, Uttarakhand.

 Partly I fell in love with the place: the mountains, the rushing river, the warm sun against the crisp winter air.
 After the bustle of the desert cities of Rajasthan, Rishikesh felt like a haven of peace.

 The air is cleaner, the sun is purer, and people seem relaxed.
 In Rishikesh I am sure there is the occasional less-than-authentic sadhu, but during my 10 days there I experienced no hassle.
-Even walking alone in the evening, which is not something I would do in many parts of India.
+Rishikesh seemed generally safe too, although if walking alone after dark do avoid isolated and un-lit areas, and keep your wits about you.

 But I also fell in love with how I felt there.
 There’s something in the air – I found – that gets to you.
 Maybe it was the daily yoga, maybe it was the spray from the Ganges.
 Maybe it was the magic of the meditation hall at Aurovalley.
 All I know is that I felt more relaxed and at peace than I can remember feeling for a long time.